animal-tree/Writing-stuff-2/Theories/Photons.md

-Photon probabilities as multi-head 2D unit vectors with memory traces.
+Photon probabilities as multi-head oscillators with memory traces.
 Local, Markovian.